In 2008, inaccurate media reports claimed that Cane Toads had been introduced to East Timor by the Australian Army.

 are dying” story.

-There is another toad species – the black-spined toad, Bufo melanostictus, an Asian species- that has been spreading through Indonesia for the last few decades.
+Another kind of toad – the black-spined toad, Duttaphrynus melanostictus, an Asian species - has been spreading through Indonesia for the last few decades.
 It has reached Bali, Irian Jaya (West Papua) and Flores over that period, and it would be expected to have reached Timor as well.
 Sure enough, that’s the species that was the subject of every “cane toad” photograph that Rick was sent from East Timor.
-So – the only toads so far known to occur in East Timor belong to an Asian species that has spread from other parts of Indonesia … and it certainly doesn’t sound like the Australian army has anything to apologise for.
+So – the only toads so far known to occur in East Timor belong to an Asian species that has spread from other parts of Indonesia … and the Australian army doesn't owe anybody an apology.

 The story of the Australian troops bringing cane toads to East Timor, and thus creating havoc for poultry and people, was a great yarn – but so far as we can tell, it was pure fiction.
-It’s an important cautionary tale about how willing we are to believe media stories based on the flimsiest of evidence.
-And also, it suggests that we should be skeptical about media stories – for example, about toad impact and control - that sound too good to be true.
+It’s an important cautionary tale about media stories based on flimsy evidence.
+We should be just as skeptical about other stories – for example, about toad impact and control - that sound too good to be true.
 They may well just be figments of somebody’s overactive imagination.
 Scientists are often accused of being boring or negative when they don’t want to accept so-called “facts” without seeing the evidence – but cases like the “cane toads in East Timor” and the "toad eating frogs" remind us that popular stories about toads are often inaccurate, and it’s worth finding out what’s really going on before accepting such stories at face value.